Pony Ma

+Ma Huateng, also known as Pony Ma, (马化腾 (Mǎ Huàténg), born October 29, 1971) is a Chinese businessman.
+He is the co-founder, chairman and chief executive officer (CEO) of Tencent, a Shenzhen-based conglomerate in technology, gaming, entertainment, and financial services.
 In 2007, 2014, and 2018, Time magazine named him one of the world's most influential people, while in 2015, Forbes credited him as one of the world's most powerful people.
 In 2017, Fortune ranked him as among the top businessmen of the year.
 In 2018, he was named one of the "Most Powerful People In The World" by the CEOWORLD magazine.
 Ma was a deputy to the Shenzhen Municipal People's Congress and a delegate in the 12th National People's Congress.

-Being one of "Fortune world's greatest leaders", Ma is known for his low profile personality as compared to fellow Chinese businessman and Alibaba founder Jack Ma's outgoing personality.
-Ma has been compared to American investor Warren Buffett for their similar investment approaches, and often described as an "aggressive acquisitor".

-As of January 2023, he has a net worth of US$43 billion according to Bloomberg Billionaires Index.
-Ma Huateng ranks fourth in the list of Forbes's China's 100 Richest, with a net worth of US$23.4 billion in December 2022.
-In November 2017, his net worth briefly surpassed that of Larry Page and Sergey Brin (individually) ranking him the ninth richest man in the world, and the first citizen from China to enter Forbes top 10 richest list, though the net worth of Page and of Brin have each since eclipsed that of Ma.
+As of May 2025, Ma has a net worth of US$51.5 billion according to Forbes.